muxspace/doppelganger/README.md

 Future
 ======
-1. Use poolboy to manage riak connections
+1. Detect network partition and cache updates locally (maybe in a separate riak bucket or in ets)
-2. Detect network partition and cache updates locally (maybe in a separate riak bucket)
+2. Potentially support multiple riak nodes (but probably leave as is, which would be one-for-one)

 References
 ==========